GridTools/gt4py/docs/development/CI/cscs-ci.md

 ### Regenerating Notification Token

-Use the `gridtoolsjenkins` github user (credentials in the internal credentials store) to follow the steps outlined on the setup page (see above).
+Use the `gridtoolsjenkins` github user (credentials in the internal CSCS credentials store) to follow the steps outlined on the setup page (see above).
 You may be able to regenerate the existing token instead of creating a new one.

 ### Changing Existing Pipeline Entry Point